aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_multimodal_models_on_bedrock.md

 Before running multimodal benchmarks, ensure you have:

-1. Enabled model access to Llama 3.2 models in your Amazon Bedrock console.
+1. Enabled model access to `meta.llama3-2-11b-instruct-v1:0` in your Amazon Bedrock console.

 #### Running Multimodal Benchmarks on FMBench